dpankros/uiuc_cs513_project/part_1.md

 This table has the following quality issues:

-- The `price` column appears to have a similar purpose as other collections, but like in those other collections, it does not indicate a currency and it's values vary wildly from 0 to 190,000
+- The `price` column appears to have a similar purpose as other collections, but like in those other collections, it does not indicate a currency and it's values vary wildly from 0 to 190,000, and include empty values.
+  - Row IDs with empty `price` columns include the following: `15`, `31`, `48`, and more
+  - Row IDs with the value `0` in the `price` column include the following: `13009`, `24903`, and `31144`
+  - Row IDs with values above `100,000` in the `price` column, along with their values include the following:
+    - `485274`: `110000.0`
+    - `485279`: `180000.0`
+    - `485280`: `180000.0`
+    - `485281`:	`160000.0`
 - The `high_price` column is a bigger mystery in this table.
 In many rows, its value is completely missing, and when it's present, we can currently only guess its purpose.
+  - `1240821` rows in the `MenuItem` have missing `high_price` values, while the remaining `91905` rows do not.
+Non-blank `high_price` values are in the range `[0, 7800.0]`.
-- The `dish_id` column contains 241 nulls or blank values.
+- The `dish_id` column contains 241 blank values.
 Like `high_price`, we can currently only guess its purpose.
+  - Row IDs in which `dish_id` are blank include the following: `19171`, `22322`, `31566`, and more
 - The `created_at` and `updated_at` columns seem to be fairly-standard database creation/update timestamps and have no observable issues.
-- The `xpos` and `ypos` columns have semantic issues in that it is impossible to understand their use without more information.
-They appear to represent coordinates, but we can only guess to what.
-Similar to other tables with these columns, we also can only guess whether they represent a center point, a corner, or something else.
-We also are unclear why there is no width and height to define a bounding box?
+- The `xpos` and `ypos` columns have semantic issues making it impossible to understand their use without more information.
+These issues include the following:
+  - These columns appear to represent coordinates, but we can only guess to what
+  - Similar to other tables with these columns, we also can only guess whether they represent a center point, a corner, or something else
+  - Finally, we also are unclear why there is no width and height to define a bounding box

 ### Supporting use case U1